fredo838/tensorflow_serving_lite/README.md

  - `server_rust_fastest`, written in `Rust`, with depencies `Rocket` and `tflitec`

 which all serve a `MobileNet`, which is `~ 19 Mb` in size - aka a small model.
 We deploy each of them to `GCP`'s `Cloud Run`, their Serverless environment.
-If we now call each in a  a "Cold Start" setting, which means the microservice is not ready to serve traffic in the Serverless environment and needs to be "spun up" before it's able to receive a request, we see that the different microservices take a different amount of time:
+If we now call each in a "Cold Start" setting, which means the microservice is not ready to serve traffic in the Serverless environment and needs to be "spun up" before it's able to receive a request, we see that the different microservices take a different amount of time to process that first request:
 ```
 Call to server_python_slow  took 47034.02 ms
 Call to server_python_fast  took 4222.86 ms (11 times faster than server_python_slow)
 Call to server_rust_fastest took 1397.38 ms (35 times faster than server_python_slow)
 ```
-Calling each of these microservices *not* from a "Cold Start", aka `Cloud Run` instance is still running, then a call to _each_ of these microservicestakes about `~300 ms`.
+Calling each of these microservices *not* from a "Cold Start", aka the `Cloud Run` instance is still running, then a call to _each_ of these microservicestakes about `~300 ms`.

-*Conclusion*: If we want to deploy our `Tensorflow` model in a Serverless environment, we can increase the responsiveness of the model by exploiting `Tensorflow Lite`.
-The smaller the model, the bigger the relative gain, but always a gain - nothing to lose - unless the model uses operations not supported by `Tensorflow Lite`, which is still almost all operations.

 ### Steps
 1) First we need a `SavedModel`.
 You can use your own `SavedModel`, but we'll generate one